thomasgneist/i18n-php/README.md

 language, use `$i18n->NoFallback(true);`.

 ## License
 This project is licensed under the MIT License.
-Visit [LICENSE.txt](/LICENSE.txt) for more information.
+View [LICENSE.txt](/LICENSE.txt) for more information.